Emotional dysregulation: Treatment

 Many people experience dysregulation and can struggle at times with uncontrollable emotions.
 Thus, potential underlying issues are important to consider in determining severity.
 As the ability to appropriately express and regulate emotions is related to better relationships and mental health, parental support can help regulate the emotions of children struggling with emotional dysregulation.
 Training to help parents address this issue focuses on predictability and consistency.
 These tenets are thought to provide comfort by creating a sense of familiarity and thus safety.

-While cognitive behavioral therapy is the most widely prescribed treatment for such psychiatric disorders, a commonly prescribed psychotherapeutic treatment for emotional dysregulation is dialectical behavioral therapy, a psychotherapy which promotes the use of mindfulness, a concept called dialectics, and emphasis on the importance of validation and maintaining healthy behavioral habits.
+While cognitive behavioral therapy (CBT) is the most widely prescribed treatment for such psychiatric disorders, a commonly prescribed psychotherapeutic treatment for emotional dysregulation is dialectical behavioral therapy (DBT), a psychotherapy which promotes the use of mindfulness, a concept called dialectics, and emphasis on the importance of validation and maintaining healthy behavioral habits.

 When diagnosed as being part of ADHD, norepinephrine and dopamine reuptake inhibitors such as methylphenidate (Ritalin) and atomoxetine are often used.
 A few studies have also showed promise in terms of non-pharmacological treatments for people with ADHD and emotional problems, although the research is limited and requires additional inquiry.

 Eye Movement Desensitization and Reprocessing (EMDR) can help recovery from emotional dysregulation in cases where the dysregulation is a symptom of prior trauma.
 Outside of therapy, there are helpful strategies to help individuals recognize how they are feeling and put space between an event and their response.
 These include mindfulness, affirmations, and gratitude journaling.
 Hypnosis may also help to improve emotional regulation.
 Movement such as yoga and aerobic exercise can also be therapeutic by aiding with regulation and the ability to understand how one's mind influences behavior.